react-navigation/react-navigation.github.io/versioned_docs/version-6.x/stack-navigator.md

 Stack Navigator provides a way for your app to transition between screens where each new screen is placed on top of a stack.

-By default the stack navigator is configured to have the familiar iOS and Android look & feel: new screens slide in from the right on iOS, fade in from the bottom on Android.
-On iOS the stack navigator can also be configured to a modal style where screens slide in from the bottom.
+By default the stack navigator is configured to have the familiar iOS and Android look & feel: new screens slide in from the right on iOS, use OS default animation on Android.
+But the [animations can be customize](#animation-related-options) to match your needs.

 <div style={{ display: 'flex', margin: '16px 0' }}>
   <video playsInline autoPlay muted loop>
     <source src="/assets/navigators/stack/stack.mov" />
   </video>
 </div>

+One thing to keep in mind is that while `createStackNavigator` is extremely customizable, it's implemented in JavaScript.
+While it runs animations and gestures using natively, the performance may not be as fast as a native implementation.
+This may not be an issue for a lot of apps, but if you're experiencing performance issues during navigation, consider using [`createNativeStackNavigator`](native-stack-navigator.md) instead - which uses native navigation primitives.

 To use this navigator, ensure that you have [`@react-navigation/native` and its dependencies (follow this guide)](getting-started.md), then install [`@react-navigation/stack`](https://github.com/react-navigation/react-navigation/tree/main/packages/stack):